 The loan period for books, microforms, and other non-photocopy items is determined by the lending institution.
 Renewals are contingent upon the lending institution.
 Institutions that loan materials reserve the right to recall items at any time for their users.

 All requests for renewals of Interlibrary Loan materials must be received on or before the due date listed on the item's bookstrap, as long it does not indicate "no renewals."
 If the bookstrap indicates that renewals are not permitted, the lending library has already set that restriction on their materials; we will not place a renewal request and material must be returned by its due date.
-Otherwise, we will request one two-week extension of the due date.
+Otherwise, we will request one 30-day extension of the due date.
 Renewals are granted at the discretion of the lending library; if our renewal request is denied, materials must be returned immediately to the Interlibrary Loan Office.
 Renewal requests submitted after the due date will not be honored; overdue items must be returned and patrons will be advised to place a new Interlibrary Loan request if the material is still needed.

 ILL materials must be returned promptly by the due date listed on the item's bookstrap.
 Failure to return ILL materials on time may result in the temporary suspension of ILL privileges and University of Delaware Library borrowing privileges until the overdue items are returned.

 Long overdue, lost or damaged materials will be billed for replacement based on the charges assessed by the lending library.
 Billlable damage includes, but is not limited to: writing in, highlighting, cutting, or other acts of defacement; water damage; food or beverage residue; and failing to return booklets or other items packaged with a CD or DVD.
 All charges will include a $25.00 processing fee which is non-refundable, even if overdue material is returned.
 A notification will be sent to users' University of Delaware email account prior to billing.